-It can be difficult to diagnose degenerative disc disease (DDD) because it grows gradually and can pose a multitude of associated problems (spinal stenosis, herniated disc, etc).
+It can be difficult to diagnose degenerative disc disease (DDD) because it grows gradually and can pose many associated problems (spinal stenosis, herniated disc, etc.).
 For example, your doctor may be able to rapidly diagnose you for having a herniated disc, but it is more challenging to diagnose a herniated disc due to degenerative disc disease.

-If you have back or neck pain that comes on suddenly, or in the event you have pain that persists, call a doctor who will refer you to a spine specialist.
-Your healthcare specialist will make an effort to discover the reason for your pain so that he or she can develop an accurate treatment plan for you—a method to manage your pain and other symptoms of degenerative disc disease and also that will help you recover.
+If you have back or neck pain that comes on suddenly, or in the event, you have pain that persists, call a doctor who will refer you to a spine specialist.
+Your healthcare specialist will try to discover the reason for your pain so that he or she can develop an accurate treatment plan for you—a method to manage your pain and other symptoms of the degenerative disc disease and also that will help you recover.

 As he/she works toward a diagnosis, your spinal specialist will ask about your present symptoms and what treatments you’ve already attempted.

-Neurological and physical exams will be also performed by the healthcare professional.
-In the physical exam, she or he will notice your position, range of motion (how well and how much you can transfer specific joints), and physical state, noting any movement that triggers you pain.
-They will aslo feel for muscle spasms, notice alignment and its curvature, and will feel your back.
+Neurological and physical exams will also be performed by the healthcare professional.
+In the physical exam, she or he will notice your position, range of motion (how well and how much you can transfer specific joints), and physical state, noting any movement that triggers your pain.
+They will also feel for muscle spasms, notice alignment, and curvature, and feel your back.

 During the neurological exam, he or she will test your reflexes, muscle strength, other nerve changes, and pain spread (that is—does your pain travel from your back and into other parts of the body?).
 As it can impact your nerves or even your spinal cord, the neurological exam is especially significant in degenerative disk disease.

-You may require to get some imaging tests, to diagnose degenerative disk disorder.
-You could possibly have an x-ray, which can help your healthcare specialist “see” the bones in your spine.
-X-rays are good at revealing narrowed spinal stations (spinal stenosis), fractures, bone spurs (osteophytes), or osteoarthritis.
+You may require to get some imaging tests to diagnose degenerative disk disorder.
+You could have an x-ray, which can help your healthcare specialist “see” the bones in your spine.
+X-rays reveal narrowed spinal stations (spinal stenosis), fractures, bone spurs (osteophytes), or osteoarthritis.
 Your spinal specialist may refer to these as “basic films.”
-By that, she or he means that you will have several normal x ray viewpoints done.
-You’ll have one chosen from the side; that is called a lateral view.
-You will also provide a “straight on” shot, and it can be done in the front or the back.
-An x ray shot from the front is named an anteroposterior (AP) view; from the back, it’s called a posteroanterior (PA) view.
-On the plain pictures, your spine specialist will be trying to find break, scoliosis, and vertebral alignment —other spinal problems that can come along with DDD.
+By that, she or he means you will have several normal x-ray viewpoints done.
+You’ll have one chosen from the side, called a lateral view.
+You will also provide a “straight on” shot, which can be done in the front or the back.
+An x-ray shot from the front is an anteroposterior (AP) view; from the back, it’s called a posteroanterior (PA) view.
+On the plain pictures, your spine specialist will try to find a break, scoliosis, and vertebral alignment —other spinal problems that can come with DDD.

 Your healthcare professional may also order flexion and extension x-rays to assess the stability of your back as well as your range of movement (how well your joints move).
-You’ll be requested to bend forward (flexion) and backwards (extension) during these x rays.
+You’ll be requested to bend forward (flexion) and backward (extension) during these x-rays.

-A computerized tomography (CT) scan or or a magnetic resonance imaging (MRI) test may be demanded.
-These evaluations are somewhat more effective than x-rays at showing the soft tissues in your back and can help to identify issues such as a bulging disc or a herniated disc.
-A CT scan is useful because it’s more easy to begin to see the bones and nerves on it, therefore if a bone spur is pressing on a nerve, the surgeon can easily spot.
+A computerized tomography (CT) scan or a magnetic resonance imaging (MRI) test may be demanded.
+These evaluations are more effective than x-rays at showing the soft tissues in your back and can help identify issues such as bulging or herniated discs.
+A CT scan is useful because it’s easier to begin to see the bones and nerves on it; therefore, if a bone spur is pressing on a nerve, the surgeon can easily spot it.

-Additional evaluations can be required by making a degenerative disk disorder identification.
+Additional medical evaluations can be required to make a degenerative disk disorder identification.

-The information herein on "Medical Evaluations for Degenerative Disc Disease" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Medical Evaluations for Degenerative Disc Disease" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*